FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/null_handling.md

 ## Requirements

 * Columns MUST use NULL when there isn't a value that can be specified for a nullable column.
-* String columns MUST NOT use empty strings or placeholder values such as "Not Set" or "Not Applicable" in columns, regardless of whether the column allows nulls or not.
+* Columns MUST NOT use empty strings or placeholder values such as "Not Set" or "Not Applicable" in columns, regardless of whether the column allows nulls or not.
 * Numeric columns MUST use NULL and MUST NOT use 0 when there isn't a value, regardless of whether the column allows nulls or not.

 ## Exceptions